Top 30 Guyanese Foods To Try Out (With Pictures!)

 These infused pieces of meat in gravy are scooped up with either roti (a flaky flatbread), rice, or dhal puri (roti stuffed with seasoned yellow split peas ground up into a smooth paste).

-Dhal is a gravy dish made from boiling yellow split peas in water with garlic, pepper, and other spices.
-A swizzle stick is used to make the dhal smooth and then slightly burnt cumin and garlic are added for a hint of smokiness.
+Dhal is a soup-like dish of Indian origins made by boiling yellow split peas in water with garlic, pepper, and other spices.
+A swizzle stick can be used to make the dhal smooth and then slightly burnt cumin and garlic are added for a hint of smokiness.

-This flavorful gravy with rice or roti can be topped with any meat or vegetable dish.
+This flavorful gravy with rice or roti can be paired with any meat or vegetable dish.

 8. Coconut Choka